vyn-lang/vyn/docs/basics/variables.md

 ## Best Practices

+- Use `static` for compile-time constants that never change
-- Use immutable variables by default
+- Use immutable variables (`let`) by default for runtime values
 - Only use `@` when you actually need to modify a variable
 - Choose descriptive variable names
 - Group related variable declarations together
+- Use static variables for array sizes to make code more maintainable

 ## Next Steps